-Atlas Arteria's program for the ongoing training and education of ATLAX and ATLIX directors provides opportunities for directors to develop and maintain the skills and knowledge needed to effectively perform their role.
+Atlas Arteria's provides ongoing training and education of ATLAX and ATLIX directors.
+This provides opportunities for directors to develop and maintain the skills and knowledge needed to effectively perform their role.
 The training and education program is monitored and reviewed at least annually by the Nomination and Governance Committee, including giving directors an opportunity to provide input on development and training topics.
 The program includes:

-- briefings from management on key trends and issues facing Atlas Arteria; - site visits to Atlas Arteria's operations, including opportunities to meet with staff and management; - external briefings on relevant or topical matters; and - encouraging directors to participate in external courses and conferences, including providing each director with an education reimbursement allowance.
+- briefings from management on key trends and issues facing Atlas Arteria; - presentations at Strategy Days on relevant topics such as traffic forecasting, sustainability, stakeholder relations and risk management; - site visits to Atlas Arteria's operations, including opportunities to meet with joint venture partners, staff and management; - external briefings on relevant or topical matters; and - encouraging directors to participate in external courses and conferences, including providing each director with an education reimbursement allowance.

-1.10 Remuneration
+1.12 Remuneration

-The People and Remuneration Committees are responsible for overseeing the development of a formal, robust and transparent remuneration framework and policy for Atlas Arteria, and for recommending to the Boards the remuneration packages of Atlas Arteria's directors and Executive Team.
+The People and Remuneration Committee is responsible for overseeing the development of a formal, robust and transparent remuneration framework and policy for Atlas Arteria, and for recommending to the Boards the remuneration packages of Atlas Arteria's directors and Executive Team.

-Atlas Arteria's policies and practices in relation to the remuneration of non-executive directors and the remuneration of the CEO and other key management personnel can be found in the Remuneration Report on pages 48 to 69 of the 2022 Annual Report.
+Atlas Arteria's policies and practices in relation to the remuneration of non-executive directors and the remuneration of the CEO and other key management personnel can be found in the Remuneration Report on pages 56 to 84 of the 2023 Annual Report.

-1.11 Independent professional advice
+1.13 Independent professional advice

-The directors of ATLAX and ATLIX are entitled to obtain independent professional advice at the Company's cost, subject to the estimated costs being first approved by the Chair and those costs being reasonable.
+The directors of ATLAX and ATLIX are entitled to obtain independent professional advice at the Company's cost, subject to the estimated costs being first approved by the relevant Chair as being reasonable.

-1.12 Company Secretary
+1.14 Company Secretary

-The Company Secretaries of ATLAX and ATLIX are each accountable directly to the Boards, through the ATLAX and ATLIX Chairs. on all matters to do with the proper functioning of the Boards.
+The Company Secretaries of ATLAX and ATLIX are each accountable directly to the Boards, through the ATLAX and ATLIX Chairs, on all matters to do with the proper functioning of the respective Board.